-Step into your time machine and explore Fort Ticonderoga's epic story at one of our many special events including reenactments, living history weekends, and festivals!
-Thrill at the power of artillery, capture the fort from the British, or witness Montcalm's victory at the Battle of Carillon.
-Fort Ticonderoga offers diverse and immersive special event experiences that are unique, powerful, and unforgettable for the whole family throughout the year.
+Explore Fort Ticonderoga's epic story at one of our many special events including reenactments, living history weekends, and festivals!
+Thrill at the power of artillery, celebrate Scottish Culture, or witness the reenactment of the 1777 British siege and capture of Ticonderoga!
+Fort Ticonderoga offers diverse and immersive special event experiences that are unique, powerful, and unforgettable for the whole family throughout the year!

 Memorial Day Weekend